crooruhe/tictactoe/README.md

 # console-tictactoe
 > `npm i console-tictactoe`

 Tic-tac-toe game written in Typescript.
+This game can be played in the browser developer console.

 After including this into your index.html/index.js or something similar: